The War on Drugs (band): I Don't Live Here Anymore (2021–present)

 The War on Drugs released their fifth studio album, I Don't Live Here Anymore, on October 29, 2021.
-Along with the album announcement, the band also released a single and accompanying music video for the album's lead track, "Living Proof", along with a 2022 tour announcement.
+Along with the announcement of the album, the band released a single and accompanying music video for the album's lead track, "Living Proof", with a 2022 tour announcement.
 The album was released to widespread critical acclaim, placing highly on several end-of-year lists.
-For the album's accompanying tour, keyboardist Eliza Hardy Jones - who has previously played with bass guitarist Dave Hartley in his solo project, Nightlands - joined the band.
+For the album's accompanying tour, keyboardist Eliza Hardy Jones, who has previously played with bass guitarist Dave Hartley in his solo project, Nightlands, joined the band.

+Throughout 2024, Granduciel produced the third studio album by the English singer–songwriter Sam Fender, People Watching (2025), and the sixth solo studio album by The Hold Steady's Craig Finn, Always Been, concurrently.
+Always Been featured Granduciel and The War on Drugs appearing as Finn's backing band throughout.

 Musical style

 The band has been described as indie rock, heartland rock and neo-psychedelia, as well as Americana.
-Their Dylan and Springsteen-influenced lyrical approach meets Tom Petty and Sonic Youth musically for a roots-soaked-synth-and-guitar approach to American rock and roll.
-Not only do they draw inspiration from artists like Bruce Springsteen, Talk Talk, and Granduciel's "favorite modern day band", Wilco, but they have inspired their own wave of guitar-forward, synth-layered indie rockers.
+Not only do they draw inspiration from artists like Bruce Springsteen, Talk Talk, and Granduciel's "favorite modern day band", Wilco, but they have inspired their own wave of guitar-forward, synth-layered indie rockers, sounding like the band Dire Straits.

 Side projects and collaborations

 Kurt Vile & the Violators

-Granduciel and Zanghi are both former members of founding guitarist Vile's backing band The Violators, with Granduciel noting, "There was never, despite what lazy journalists have assumed, any sort of falling out, or resentment" following Vile's departure from The War on Drugs.
-In 2011, Vile stated, "When my record came out, I assumed Adam would want to focus on The War On Drugs but he came with us in The Violators when we toured the States.
+Granduciel and Zanghi are both former members of founding guitarist Vile's backing band The Violators, with Granduciel saying, "There was never, despite what lazy journalists have assumed, any sort of falling out, or resentment" after Vile left The War on Drugs.
+In 2011, Vile said, "When my record came out, I assumed Adam would want to focus on the War on Drugs but he came with us in The Violators when we toured the States.
 The Violators became a unit, and although the cast does rotate, we've developed an even tighter unity and sound.
 Adam is an incredible guitar player these days and there is a certain feeling [between us] that nobody else can tap into.
 We don't really have to tell each other what to play, it just happens."

 Sharon Van Etten

 Both Hartley and Granduciel contributed to singer-songwriter Sharon Van Etten's fourth studio album, Are We There (2014).
-Hartley performs bass guitar on the entire album, with Granduciel contributing guitar on two tracks.
+Hartley performs bass guitar on the entire album, with Granduciel contributing guitar to the songs "Our Love" and "Every Time the Sun Comes Up".

 Sore Eros

-Granduciel is currently producing the new Sore Eros album.
-They have been recording it in Philadelphia and Los Angeles on and off for the past several years.
+Granduciel produced Sore Eros's self-titled 2020 album.

 Day of the Dead

-In 2016, The War on Drugs contributed a cover of "Touch of Grey" for a Grateful Dead tribute album called Day of the Dead.
-The album was curated by The National's Aaron and Bryce Dessner.
-Granduciel had been curious about the Grateful Dead and other jam bands since he attended Phish concerts when he was younger.
+In 2016, the War on Drugs contributed a cover of "Touch of Grey" for a Grateful Dead tribute album called Day of the Dead.
+The album was curated by The National's twin brothers, Aaron Dessner and Bryce Dessner.
+Granduciel had been curious about the Grateful Dead and other jam bands beginning when he attended a Phish concert.